 The 4 Best Lectin Free Flours

-Part 3 is the winners circle–I’ve chosen the best flours in categories of my own making!
+I’ve chosen the best flours in categories of my own making!
 Each winner is chosen not only for its superior nutritional benefits, but also for its price and availability.
 In an ideal world, it’d be nice to bake with the rarest, most nutritionally beneficial flour all the time.
 That’s simply not realistic, even with the invention of Amazon.
-Since all 12 of these flours are already nutritionally beneficial to begin with, I’ll be considering heavily how easy it is to get these flours without breaking your bank.
+Since all 12 of these flours are already nutritionally beneficial to begin with, I’ve considered heavily how easy it is to get these flours without breaking your bank.

 This post contains affiliate links.
 For more information see my disclosure policy.